Fit For Life Staff

 My name is Katie Reineke.
 I’ve been a fitness instructor in Faribault for 22 years.
 I’ve been married to my husband Scott for 29 years and we have 4 children (Maeghen, Alexis, Colby, and Niki).
 We recently entered the empty nest phase of our lives, which I must say we are adjusting to quite nicely?

 Having turned 50 years old (or is it young) last year, I have a renewed sense of appreciation and excitement for the vital role that health and fitness play in our lives.
 When we’re young, we might exercise to get into that swimsuit and just being young, we are most likely awarded good health.
 As we age, however, good health, flexibility and muscular strength are no longer given to us, but must be sought after and worked for!

 I hold certifications from ACE and NADITA for Group Fitness Instructor and have earned my CPT certification from NASM.
 I worked at Northwest Athletic Club (now Lifetime) in Burnsville for 2 years.
 I studied Exercise Science for 1 year at Dakota Community College where my favorite class was Sports Psychology!
 I truly believe that exercise, eating right, managing stress and getting proper rest can help us live more active, youthful and happy lives.

-I always remind my class participants, “the hardest part of exercise is getting to the class.
+I always remind my class participants, “the hardest part of the exercise is getting to the class.
 I know you’re busy.
 I know you’re tired.
 I know there are many other things you think you should be doing with your time.
 But once you’re here and once you’ve started, you’ll be glad you came and with time, you’ll be rewarded for your effort”.
 Taking time to exercise and taking care of YOU is a necessity, not a luxury.

 SEE YOU IN CLASS!